 Each and every one of these women shows up to change the narrative around sexual assault.

-Each of these women are making small changes to shift the power in the other direction.
+Each of these women is making small changes to shift the power in the other direction.

-Each and every one of these women are changing the stories we tell about sexual assault.
+Each and every one of these women is changing the stories we tell about sexual assault.

 Each of these women is a Warrior Woman.

 One person making one change may not seem like much, but 100 women making 100 changes in communities across the country is a movement.

 *1 in 6 women has been the victim of an attempted or completed rape in her lifetime.
 (National Coalition Against Domestic Violence)

 **College students between the ages of 18-24 are at a particularly elevated risk for rape and sexual assault.
 (Rape, Abuse, & Incest National Network)